What’s next for Victoria’s efforts to stamp out racial profiling?

-The Equality is Not the Same action plan implemented by Victoria Police is in its final year.
+The Equality is Not the Same action plan implemented by Victoria Police was a three year program of reform.

-New anti-racial profiling policies, training that introduces new police recruits to the concept of bias and the trials of stop and search receipting have been very important and have put Victoria Police at the forefront of tackling discrimination in Australia.
+Launched in December 2013, it introduced new anti-racial profiling policies, training that introduces new police recruits to the concept of bias and the trials of stop and search receipting.

 The Victoria Police Manual now defines racial profiling as “making policing decisions that are not based on objective or reasonable justification, but on stereotypical assumptions about race, colour, language, ethnicity, ancestry or religion”.